Molding: From Bare Walls to Crown Jewel

 (Above) Crown molding at the top of these twin windows and panel molding below in Janet and Jerry’s brownstone.

-Molding materials and profiles
+Crown molding materials and profiles

 Molding is widely available through stores like Home Depot and Lowe’s as well as lumberyards and some hardware stores.
 You’ll find a vast selection of profiles—the shape or contour that you see when the molding is seen from its side—from crisp, straight edges to sensuous, elaborate curves.
 Stock items come in six- or eight-foot lengths.